The truth is that a flashing red light on the AT&T router is a typical issue. It implies that there is entirely no internet connection.

 Conclusion

-The red light blinking on your AT&T router usually means that there is no internet connection.
-It can be a problem with the AC power cord, connector or your gateway may require an upgrade.
+• This is often caused by a problem with the AC power cord or connector, or your gateway may require an upgrade.

 Other Articles